-I’m proud to represent my home ward of Hampstead Town on Camden Council.
-I live on Flask Walk, in the heart of Hampstead village.
-And having lived in NW3 my entire adult life, I could not imagine a more beautiful, dynamic, and diverse community to represent.
+I’m proud to represent my home ward of Hampstead Town on Camden Council, where I’m also the Leader of the Opposition.
+I live on Flask Walk, in the heart of Hampstead village, and I could not imagine a more beautiful, dynamic, and diverse community to represent.

 I’m also proud to be a Conservative.
-I am a classical liberal: believing in economic and social freedom.
-I believe that people make better decisions for themselves than politicians do; that liberty creates prosperity for everyone, especially the worst off; that free trade and exchange between nations is the best precursor to peace; that men must take responsibility to create a world in which all women have as many opportunities as men do; and that communities are stronger when they’re empowered by government, not instructed by it.
+I believe that people make better decisions for themselves than politicians do, that liberty creates prosperity for everyone, especially the worst off, that free trade is the best guarantee of peace, that free markets are the only way to solve the environmental problems we face, and that communities are stronger when they’re empowered by government, not instructed by it.

 Standing up for Hampstead and Camden

 Camden is, sadly, currently a Labour-controlled borough, meaning we’re in opposition, but that doesn’t mean there isn’t lots that can be done.
-I’m the Shadow Cabinet member for housing and for community safety (including policing and fire), and I’m leading our opposition to HS2 (having grown up in Buckinghamshire, this is especially a no-brainer!).
-I also use my professional expertise as an economist, working for an international law firm in the City of London, to scrutinise Camden’s finances.
+I’ve fought against a number array of thoughtless policies, from Labour hiking parking permit charges by 70% to trying to bulldoze through unpopular developments to saving local community assets.
+I also used my professional expertise as an economist, working for an international law firm in the City of London, to scrutinise Camden’s finances.

 What motivates me to do that is my love of our community and our borough.
 I’ve lived in six of Camden’s eighteen wards: from Holborn to West Hampstead.
 I attended University College London in Bloomsbury.
 My dad grew up in Kentish Town, and my mum lives in Frognal & Fitzjohns.
-I’m a member of the Heath & Hampstead Society, the Flask Walk Neighbourhood Association, and the Hampstead Forum.
+I’m a member of the Heath & Hampstead Society, the Hampstead Forum, the Belsize Society, and the Flask Walk Neighbourhood Association.

 You can read about some of the campaigns I’m involved in here.